None needed at this time.

 If enacted, S. 405 will have substantial and direct adverse impacts on wildlife, public health, and existing conservation efforts.
 Included in the bill's language are provisions that would:

-- Eliminate the Environmental Protection Agency's authority under the Toxic Substances Control Act to regulate hazardous substances—including lead, a dangerous neurotoxin—released by ammunition and sport fishing waste.
+- Weaken the Environmental Protection Agency's authority under the Toxic Substances Control Act to regulate hazardous substances—including lead, a potent and dangerous neurotoxin—released by ammunition and sport fishing waste.

-- Expand hunting and fishing on land managed by the Bureau of Land Management and the U.S. Forest Service, including designated wilderness areas, by creating a presumption that these public lands are open to these consumptive uses unless explicitly closed.
+- Expand hunting and fishing in designated wilderness areas and other lands managed by the Bureau of Land Management and US Forest Service—declaring that all such areas, by default, are open to trophy hunting and trapping unless explicitly closed.

-- Amend the Marine Mammal Protection Act to permit importation of polar bear carcasses taken before the species was listed as "threatened" under the Endangered Species Act in 2008—including those taken despite multiple warnings of an imminent ban on imports.
+- Amend the Marine Mammal Protection Act to permit importation of polar bear carcasses taken before the species was listed as "threatened" under the Endangered Species Act in 2008—including those taken in defiance of multiple warnings of an imminent ban on imports.

-Please contact your senators by phone, email, or fax and tell them to oppose S. 2363 and related bills that would threaten wildlife and habitat.
+Please contact your senators and tell them to oppose S. 405, which threatens wildlife, the public, and the environment.